pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1465-66-67-68 Finish Clean Agile

+Recently, I completed reading the Clean Agile book.
+While going through its pages, I experienced several 'aha' moments, realizing the essence of Agile in my work.
+It became evident that our current approach to Agile practices was lacking.
+Prior to reading the book, I didn't fully grasp the concept of Agile.
+Now, armed with newfound knowledge, I am equipped to apply Agile methodologies effectively in my daily work.

 #### Day 1464 Clean Agile

 Today I have been continuing reading the Clean Agile book, this book is amazing.